Updates

 ✍ Mains Practice Question

-Critically analyse how the military escalation in West Asia is impacting human development and economic indicators in India and the Asia-Pacific region.
-Discuss the role of domestic legal frameworks in India in mitigating these indirect impacts.
+Discuss how the military escalation in West Asia is affecting human development indicators in India and the Asia-Pacific region.
+Analyse the economic and social challenges arising from this conflict and suggest policy measures India should adopt to mitigate these impacts.
+(250 words)

 250 Words15 Marks